 The data by UK Finance reveal the number of first-time buyers increased to 30,720 in May at the rate of 0.5% more than the same month of the last year.
 The number of re-mortgages with additional borrowing increased with a rate of 19.8%.
 The director of UK Finance Shaun Church said: “The buyers are taking additional loans on existing property for saving money in stamp duty.”
 Stamp duty continues to hinder the property market where the stock is low and it may be necessary to lower the stamp duty liabilities to promote buyers and encourage buying and selling.
 The report found the average age of buyers was 32 and disparity in London property continues to promote eastward migration of occupiers.

 Growing London markets

-One of the strongest markets in London is Kingston where the asking price increased 3.7 percent y-o-y and other regions showing growth, as per the Rightmove data, were Bromley and Waltham Forest.
+Probably the most grounded advertise in London is Kingston where the asking cost expanded 3.7 percent y-o-y and different locales indicating development, according to the Rightmove information, were Bromley and Waltham Forest.

-Some of the central London affluent sellers do not wish to sell and are ready to wait for the right time to get the right price for their property, while, they can earn by renting out their property.
-Rightmove report finds the price across the UK fell 0.2 percent from June to July, and London continues to see growth and recovery in transactions due to growing demand from the international buyers and weakening sterling.
-The UK buyers expect Brexit to sort in one way or the other, and they are no more worried about the unstable economy or the political situation, which continues to appear secure.
+A portion of the focal London princely dealers don't wish to sell and are prepared to trust that the ideal time will get the correct cost for their property, while, they can win by leasing their property.
+Rightmove report finds the cost over the UK fell 0.2 percent from June to July, and London keeps on observing development and recuperation in exchanges because of growing interest from the worldwide purchasers and debilitating authentic.
+The UK purchasers expect Brexit to sort in one manner or the other, and they are not any more stressed over the shaky economy or the political circumstance, which keeps on seeming secure.

 Office rents to increase in the second half of 2020

-In the conditions of no-hard Brexit - office rents can increase in the second part of 2020, while rental growth may be low due to the higher availability of vacant property in London.
-The price in West End, South Bank markets and Midtown are expected to gain, and in areas with low vacancy like Mayfair, Southwark, Fitzrovia and Soho, the rent may be close to £5 per square foot per annum.
+In the states of no-hard Brexit - office rents can increment in the second piece of 2020, while rental development might be low because of the higher accessibility of empty property in London.
+The cost in West End, South Bank markets, and Midtown are relied upon to pick up, and in regions with a low opportunity like Mayfair, Southwark, Fitzrovia, and Soho, the lease might be near £5 per square foot per annum.

 European economic growth hit homebuilders